joelhans/hark-meteor/README.md

 ## Todo

+1. OPML import/export.
-1. Ability to load more items in an individual feed.
+2. Ability to load more items in an individual feed.
-2. Responsive/mobile layout.
+3. Responsive/mobile layout.
-3. Search.
+4. Search.
-4. Phonegap/Cordova support for mobile apps?
+5. Phonegap/Cordova support for mobile apps?

 ## Bugfixes

-3. If an item is sync-ed, and a user re-starts it, it is marked as listened.
+1. If an item is sync-ed, and a user re-starts it, it is marked as listened.
-4. Some audio doesn't play on Linux.
+2. Some audio doesn't play on Linux.
 Problem with Flash?